toppa/Shashin/readme.txt

 1. Download and activate [Toppa Plugin Libraries for WordPress](http://wordpress.org/extend/plugins/toppa-plugin-libraries-for-wordpress/), which contains required libraries.
 1. Then download and activate Shahsin just like any other plugin
-1. Go to the Shashin Tools Menu to add your Picasa albums
+1. Go to the Shashin Tools Menu to add your Picasa, Youtube, or Twitpic feeds (expand the "Examples" section for more details)
 1. Go to the Shashin Settings Menu to review and update your preferences
   * If you use an image viewer other than Highslide, you need to set it up and configure it yourself.
 The Shashin Settings Menu provides several options to support the use of other image viewers.
 1. Go to the WordPress widget menu to add the Shashin widget to your sidebar if you want